 - Achilles' Heel: Holograms cannot go into open areas, or they will be completely destroyed; Loretta is no exception.

 - Ascend to a Higher Plane of Existence: Loretta, who "dies" and becomes a guardian angel.

-- Corrupt Corporate Executive: Subverted.
-While the record company wants to take away the individual personalities that Loretta has and mass-produce her, the one who started out as a singer who signed away all his legal rights for success eventually come to terms with their sentience and even give Loretta a choice of whether or not she wants to stay with them by giving her a way to escape to the internet.
+- Corrupt Corporate Executive: Subverted, partially.
+While the record company wants to take away the individual personalities that Loretta has and mass-produce her, the one who started out as a singer who signed away all his legal rights for success eventually come to terms with her sentience and even gives Loretta a choice of whether or not she wants to stay with them by giving her a way to escape to the internet.

 - Cyberspace: Now available in white, with cascading, opaque squares for data, overweight men in hats and flying monster trucks for search engines, and swirling whirlpools for servers!

-- Foreshadowing: Loretta wanting to enjoy the rain.
+- Loretta =wanting to enjoy the rain.
 Though it turns out to be the way she “dies,” it's also one of her happiest moments in the entire movie.

 - The lyrics to "Nothing's Wrong With Me" also allude to Loretta's fate.
 Particularly: "I like dancing barefoot in the pouring rain..."

 - Goth: A girl who signed-up for the Zettabytes audtions shows her role as this by screaming an angry limerick about her life.

 - MY LIFE IS A LIBRARY BOOK